New Varieties for 2017

 Local Authors with New Books to Nurture the Gardener, Farmer & SeedspersonThe Timber Press Guide to Vegetable Gardening in the Southeast, by Southern Exposure’s own gardening expert Ira Wallace, gives home gardeners the regionally specific information needed to succeed in our hot, humid climate.
 It features what to plant, when to plant it, and when to harvest, based on our climate, weather, and other info.

 Our simple, powerful online tool helps manage your garden throughout the season and from year to year.
 You can order SESE seeds directly from the planner.
 Try our Garden Planner Tool free for one week

 For fastest service, we recommend ordering online.
-Browse the listings at the left to fill your cart or Quick Order by Catalog Number.
-If you need to mail in your order instead, you can print this year’s mail-in order form.
+Browse the listings above to fill your cart or Quick Order by Item Number.
+If you need to mail in your order instead, you can print our mail-in order form.